backend-development/backend-development-textbook/source/git_branching.md

 Git Branching
 =============

-This Guide will give you a very quick introduce to git, and then focus on using branches in git.
+This Guide will give you a very quick introduction to git, and then focus on using branches in git.

 After reading this guide, you will know: